 Once upon a time, there was a girl who realized she had way too much stuff and she was feeling very overwhelmed so she decided “It’s time to start decluttering!”

-She got prepared with all her boxes and bags and was super excited to jump into the process but before she knew it she started feeling all kinds of emotions over her things…She felt loss, very guilty and even more overwhelmed!
+She got prepared with all her boxes and bags and was super excited to jump into the process.
+However, before she knew it she started feeling all kinds of emotions over her things…She felt loss, very guilty and even more overwhelmed!

 She didn’t know what to do so she gave up and sat down feeling worse than she had before she started…